pbloem/profane-tmesis/if-croesus-goes-to-war.md

 ---
 title: "If Croesus goes to war"

-summary: ">I count the grains of sand on the beach and measure the sea; I understand the speech of the dumb and hear the voiceless.
+summary: "I count the grains of sand on the beach and measure the sea; I understand the speech of the dumb and hear the voiceless.
 The smell has come to my sense of a hard shelled tortoise boiling and bubbling with a lamb's flesh in a bronze pot: the cauldron underneath it is of bronze, and bronze is the lid."

 image: "http://profane-tmesis.info/croesus-cover.jpg"
 ---